vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 # Overview

-Earlier versions of WeeWX use Python's `syslog` module to log events.
+WeeWX V3 uses Python's `syslog` module to log events.
 It has several disadvantages:
 - It works only under versions of *nix.
 No Windows.
 - It can log only to the system log.
 - It is inflexible in the formatting it uses.

-WeeWX V4 will transition to using Python's [`logging`](https://docs.python.org/3/library/logging.html) package.
+WeeWX V4 uses Python's [`logging`](https://docs.python.org/3/library/logging.html) package.
 It has several advantages:
 - It abstracts out logging destinations, formatting, and filtering, allowing all